Micxxo/ebay_scrapping/readme.md

 BASE_URL → The base URL, received from eBay.
 VERSIONING → Defines the API versioning strategy (e.g., v1, v2).
 LM_STUDIO_API_URL → The endpoint from LM Studio.
+PROXIESKEY → Optional, apikey from zenrows.
+Just case want to use proxies
 ```

 5.)
 Start Server